AnishPimpley/anishpimpley.github.io/_pages/about.md

 youtubeId2: QE9vT0zaZdU
 ---

-_Trying something new as Founding Applied Scientist at a small shop with big dreams.
-Stay tuned for updates._
+_Founding member at Typeface.ai_

+We are building the future of generative AI for enterprise content generation & personalization.
+My current work focuses on building products with massively-pretrained models like GPT & SD.

 Previously worked as Applied Scientist II working with Azure OpenAI, Azure Cognitive Services &  Microsoft’s AI Development Acceleration Program ([MAIDAP](https://www.microsoftnewengland.com/maidap/)) at the Office of Applied Research.

-My current work focuses on building products with massively-pretrained models like GPT & SD.
 Over the years, my work has spanned the breadth of problems in the areas of Deep Learning and ML.
 In additition to NLP, I have previously worked on major projects in the domains of Vision, Interpretability and ML for Systems.

 ***Keywords***:
 GPT-3, Large Language Models, Chatbots, Transformers, Stable Diffusion
 GNNs, Interpretability, Deep Learning, VQA

-Past-year's Highlights:
+Past Highlights:
 =====

 ### Satya Nadella's GPT-3 Ignite Keynote